LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 task results available for consumption using the ``threaded_engine_next/2`` and ``threaded_engine_next_reified/2`` built-in predicates.
-Blocking semantics are used by these two predicates: the ``threaded_engine_yield/1`` predicate blocks until the returned solution is consumed while the ``threaded_engine_next/2`` predicate blocks until a solution becomes available.
+Blocking semantics are used by these two predicates: the ``threaded_engine_yield/1`` predicate blocks until the returned solution is consumed, while the ``threaded_engine_next/2`` predicate blocks until a solution becomes available.